KSP-CKAN/CKAN/doc/rpm-repo.md

 ## Stable builds

 These are [the main releases](https://github.com/KSP-CKAN/CKAN/releases), recommended for most users.
-You will have the same features at the same time as everyone else, but you will have the added conveniences of APT managing the updates for you.
+You will have the same features at the same time as everyone else, but you will have the added conveniences of DNF managing the updates for you.

 ```
 sudo dnf config-manager --add-repo https://ksp-ckan.s3-us-west-2.amazonaws.com/rpm/stable/ckan_stable.repo